flyingfisch/flyingfisch.github.io/_posts/2015-05-25-building-a-modern-website-part-0.md

 ---
 layout: post
-title: "Building a Minimal Modern Website"
+title: "Building a Modern Website: Part 0"
-date: 2015-05-18
+date: 2015-05-25
-categories: frontend design
+categories: frontend design tutorial
 ---

-I thought of writing a post going over the abstract concepts of building a modern website, but decided to scratch that idea in favor of a step-by-step demo of the way I build websites.
-In this post I will be going from design to delivery on a nautical themed website for a sailing club.
-Let's get started!
+This is the first of a 3-post series on building a modern website.
+The demo website is going to be for a fictional sailing club.
+This post covers the mockup process and building the header.
+The next part will go into the navigation bar and body text.

 # Layout